corkili/invoice_idea/web/WEB-INF/vendors/jszip/documentation/contributing.md

 ### Testing the project

-To OCR JSZip in nodejs, use `npm run OCR-node`.
+To test JSZip in nodejs, use `npm run test-node`.

-To OCR JSZip in a browser, you can open the file `OCR/index.html` in the browser you want to OCR.
+To test JSZip in a browser, you can open the file `test/index.html` in the browser you want to test.
 Don't forget to update the dist/ files with `grunt`.

-You can also OCR JSZip in a lot of browsers at once with [SauceLabs](https://saucelabs.com/).
+You can also test JSZip in a lot of browsers at once with [SauceLabs](https://saucelabs.com/).
 You will need a SauceLabs account and two variables into your environment.
 On linux, just use